 The separation date is crucial in certain cases because the court is given a large amount of flexibility when determining the value and classification of an asset.
 Under Florida Statute 61.075(7), “The date for determining value of assets and the amount of liabilities identified or classified as marital is the date or dates as the judge determines is just and equitable under the circumstances.
 Different assets may be valued as of different dates, as, in the judge’s discretion, the circumstances require.”
 With the judge being able to determine a date that is just and equitable, many decide to take into account the date the parties took actions to separate themselves.
 Therefore, if after you separated from your spouse, they acquired a new debt, you received a bonus at work, or the value of your retirement accounts continued to grow, these items could be considered by the court to be nonmarital and therefore separate property of the parties.
 Further, the court may find it fair to value certain property at the separation date as actions taken following the separation, by a single spouse that significantly increased or decreased the value of the property in question.

-Although certain dates may seem insignificant, there are requirements under Florida Statute that must be adhered to and evidence of specific dates will aid your Pensacola Divorce Attorney in arguing for certain cut off dates and claims of assets in your case.
-Being able to properly acknowledge and provide evidentiary support for your date of separation can significantly aid your case and assist your Pensacola Divorce Attorney in protecting your rights during the divorce process.
+Although certain dates may seem insignificant, there are requirements under Florida Statute that must be adhered to and evidence of specific dates will aid your attorney in arguing for certain cut off dates and claims of assets in your case.
+Being able to properly acknowledge and provide evidentiary support for your date of separation can significantly aid your case and assist your lawyer in protecting your rights during the divorce process.